thecomputerguru/Network-Resolver/README.md

    - Implement command-line argument system for quick resolutions without entering into the command prompt interface

-Open to any feature requests.
+I am open to any feature requests.